 The Wilsons' civic engagement

-Brad and Carole Wilson have been engaged alumni since graduating from Appalachian in 1975.
-Their history of service to Appalachian includes annual leadership gifts to The Appalachian Fund and support of the Yosef Club, Alumni Council, Department of History and College of Arts and Sciences.
+Brad and Carole Wilson's history of service to Appalachian includes annual leadership gifts to The Appalachian Fund and support of the Yosef Club, Alumni Council, Department of History, and the College of Arts and Sciences.